The best Black Friday pet deals we’ve found so far | CNN Underscored

 Little Beast

-Made of cotton spandex, this onesie will make him one dapper dog.
-It’s lightweight, stretchy and can go right into the washing machine.
+Made of cotton spandex, this onesie will make them one dapper dog.
+It’s lightweight, it's stretchy and it can go right into the washing machine.
 It also comes in fleece for chillier days.
 (Cats wear these too, it seems.
 Godspeed there.)

 BarkBox